jfinkels/flask-restless/docs/requestformat.rst

    The server will respond with :http:statuscode:`400` if the request specifies a field which does not exist on the model.

-   To add a list of existing object to a one-to-many relationship, a request must take the following form.
+   To add a list of existing objects to a one-to-many relationship, a request must take the following form.

    **Sample request**: